 Alternatives to Medicare Supplement Insurance

 Before you consider buying a Medicare supplement policy, know if you have other options for paying for your Medicare out-of-pocket costs.
-The following are plans or programs that might help you pay costs:
+The following plans and programs might help you pay costs.

 Employee Group Plans